AggroCash/Wii-GameTDB-Cover-Downloader/README.md

 Usage

-   Ensure that Python 3.x is installed and that you have a stable internet connection.
+    Make sure Python 3.x is installed.
-   Save the script in a directory of your choice.
+    Save the script in your desired directory.
-   Run the script from the command line, for example:
+    Run the script from the command line:

-    python Wii-GameTDB-Cover-download.py
+        python your_script_name.py

+    First, choose the UI language (DE/EN) from the prompt, which displays both options.
+    Then, enter the desired database languages (e.g., "EN,DE,FR") or type "ALL" to download all available languages.
-Once the downloads complete, you can find the images in the Images folder.
+    Once the downloads are complete, you will find the cover images in the Images folder, organized by language and cover type.